bseverns/seedBox/README.md

 This is intentionally simple.
 Each box has its own README if you want the geekier signal-flow diagrams later.

+### What's hiding inside the **Audio engines** block?

+That tidy rectangle fans out into five very opinionated subsystems that all honor the same `Engine` contract so the scheduler, UI, and tests can treat them like interchangeable bandmates.

+- **Sampler (bread-and-butter voices).** Four deterministic voices live inside [`Sampler`](src/engine/Sampler.h) so students can literally count voice steals by hand.
+Every trigger bakes pitch, envelopes, tilt, spread, and SD/RAM source flags into `VoiceState`, and the hardware + native builds share the exact same bookkeeping, down to how the left/right gains are derived.【F:src/engine/Sampler.h†L10-L140】
+- **Granular (cloud maths).** [`GranularEngine`](src/engine/Granular.h) holds a 40-voice pool, keeps mixer group statistics, and turns each seed’s granular block (`sizeMs`, `sprayMs`, `windowSkew`, source routing, etc.) into a traceable `GrainVoice` plan before wiring it into either the simulator or the Teensy audio graph.【F:src/engine/Granular.h†L10-L160】
+- **Resonator (modal ping lab).** [`ResonatorBank`](src/engine/Resonator.h)
+  translates seed DNA (excitation length, damping, brightness, preset bank) into multi-mode modal presets, caches them as `VoiceState`, then routes them through Karplus-Strong style hardware or sim scaffolding so you can interrogate each partial mid-lesson.【F:src/engine/Resonator.h†L10-L137】
+- **Euclid (gate brain).** [`EuclidEngine`](src/engine/EuclidEngine.h) sits in the same block even though it emits gates instead of audio — it keeps the Euclidean mask (`steps`, `fills`, `rotate`) transparent, stores the master seed for reproducibility, and serializes its cursor state so locks survive reseeds.【F:src/engine/EuclidEngine.h†L8-L49】
+- **Burst (cluster physics).** [`BurstEngine`](src/engine/BurstEngine.h) is the Euclid sidekick that explodes a single trigger into a deterministic list of offsets based on cluster count and spacing, again obeying the engine lifecycle so serialization/tests can treat it like any other sound source even though it’s a control generator.【F:src/engine/BurstEngine.h†L8-L40】

+When you crack open [`src/engine/README.md`](src/engine/README.md) you’ll find a more narrative tour linking each header to its favorite tests (for example, `test_sampler_voice_pool.cpp`, `test_granular_voice_budget.cpp`, and `test_euclid_burst.cpp`) so the box in the flow chart becomes a teachable, fully documented subsystem instead of a mystery blob.【F:src/engine/README.md†L1-L116】

 ### How the CI babysits the jams